mozilla/libprio/README.md

 /prio       - Prio library core code
 /ptest      - Tests and test runner
 ````

-## Security-Critical TODOs
-<a name="security"></a>
-* Check that our usage of the NSS random-number generator is correct.
-* Check that our usage of the NSS public-key encryption methods

 ## Optimizations and features not yet implemented
 * **Server compute.**